 102 people have visited the Recruitment SEO: Google PR yesterday, where I listed the 29 recruitment agency web sites based on their Google PageRank.
-It even stirred some comments and discussions in the social media.
+It even stirred some comments and discussions in social media.
 Mostly on LinkedIn as it is expected since the recruitment social network LinkedIn is a “natural habitat” for an average recruiter.

 Today we will look at the same group of the 29 recruitment agency web sites and this blog www.JobsBlog.ie and compare them a different by third party ranking mechanism.
 We will look at the ranking by the SEOmoz: MozRank.
 Here is what the SEOmoz site says about the MozRank: